Last Updated on 18th October 2023 by Sarah Sarsby

 Plus, the shade is divine.
 It’s a beautiful cool-toned pink nude.
 I really like cool-toned pink lipsticks and this one has to be one of my favourites ever.

 Honestly, I love everything about this lipstick.
 Plus, it’s long-lasting and doesn’t fade as the day goes on.
 I’d love to try out even more of the lipstick shades from the Power Bullet collection!

 Where to buy

-The Power Bullet Matte Lipstick costs £22 and can be purchased from Cult Beauty, Huda Beauty, Boots or Harvey Nichols.
+The Power Bullet Matte Lipstick costs £22 and can be purchased from Cult Beauty or Boots.

 This is a decent price and you’d probably call this a mid-range lipstick.
 I’d definitely be willing to pay more for this lipstick, though, as the formula is unreal.

 This lipstick gets an easy 5 stars from me.
 It’s one of my favourite lipstick formulas ever and I love the cool-toned pink shade.
 Gorgeous.

 That’s my June faves wrapped up.
 My two favourite products in this beauty list are the Huda Beauty Power Bullet Lipstick and Fenty Beauty Cream Blush.
 Both have amazing formulas and are very flattering.